stsievert/ece532_finalproj/README.md

 This repository contains code written for the final project of ECE 532 by Ian Kinsella, Blake Mason, and Scott Sievert.
 The goal is to make a functioning lab that gets students to implement and characterize different proximal gradient operators

+For a more specific overview of the goal of this project, please look at the Project Proposal.